texfaq/texfaq.github.io/FAQ-reallyblank.md

 provide commands `\cleartooddpage` and `\cleartoevenpage`, which both take an optional argument (the first, with no argument, being an equivalent of `\cleardoublepage`).
-One can achieve 'special' effects by putting commands in the optional argument: the `\clearemptydoublepage` we're after would be achieved by `\cleartooddpage[``\thispagestyle{empty}``]`.
+One can achieve ''special'' effects by putting commands in the optional argument: the `\clearemptydoublepage` we're after would be achieved by `\cleartooddpage[``\thispagestyle{empty}``]`.
 The commands will also serve if you want the surreal effect of ''This page